martijndeh/lego/README.md

 }
 ```

-Lego creates a table to keep track of all the migrations.
-This migrations table is created in it's own schema, so don't worry about any collisions (unless you are using the `lego` schema).
+Lego creates a `migrations` table to keep track of all the migrations.
+This migrations table is created in it's own schema called `lego`, so don't worry about any collisions.

 To execute your migrations, you can add a run script to your `package.json`: